Pongpisit-Thanasutives/Multi-task-Physics-informed-neural-networks/README.md

 This repo also additionally include the ladder networks (https://arxiv.org/abs/1507.02672) simple implementation in pytorch.
 See ladder.py

-VAE & AutoEncoder implementation -> /vae_experiments
+VAE & AutoEncoder implementation -> /vae_experiments (Credits go to https://github.com/hellojinwoo/TorchCoder for the LSTM autoencoder implementation.)

 if you find this repo useful, please consider citing this!